Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/chartseries/getpiesplitby/_index.md

 ---
 title: getPieSplitBy
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/chartseries/getpiesplitby/
+url: /php-java/aspose.slides/chartseries/getpiesplitby/
 ---

-## getPieSplitBy()  function
+## getPieSplitBy()  method

  Specifies how to determine which data points are in the second pie or bar on a pie-of-pie or bar-of-pie chart.